 Barbara Griswold, MFT, is the author of Navigating the Insurance Maze: The Therapist's Complete Guide to Working with Insurance – And Whether You Should (www.theinsurancemaze.com).
 In addition to her private practice in San Jose, Barbara provides insurance consultations to therapists and has served on the California Association of Marriage and Family Therapists' (CAMFT) Ethics Committee.

-John Hamel, LCSW, has a Masters in Social Welfare from UCLA, has worked with family violence perpetrators and victims since 1992 and is a court-approved provider of batterer intervention and parent programs in four San Francisco Bay counties.
-The author of Gender-Inclusive Treatment of Intimate Partner Abuse (Springer, 2005), co-editor with Tonia Nicholls, PhD, of Family Interventions in Domestic Violence: A Handbook of Gender-Inclusive Theory and Treatment (Springer, 2007); and editor of Intimate Partner and Family Abuse: A Casebook of Gender Inclusive Therapy (Springer, 2008.)
+John Hamel, LCSW, has a Masters in Social Welfare from U.C.L.A., and has conducted batterer intervention and parent programs in the San Francisco Bay Area since 1992.
+He is the author of Gender-Inclusive Treatment of Intimate Partner Abuse: Evidence-Based Approaches (Springer, 2014), and editor of Intimate Partner and Family Abuse: A Casebook of Gender Inclusive Therapy, published by Springer in Spring, 2008.
+He is also co-editor with Tonia Nicholls, PhD, of Family Interventions in Domestic Violence: A Handbook of Gender-Inclusive Theory and Treatment (Springer, 2007).
 Mr. Hamel is Editor-in-Chief of the peer-reviewed professional journal, Partner Abuse, published quarterly by Springer Publishing.
 He regularly speaks at conferences on domestic violence, and has provided consultation and training to mental health professionals, victim advocates and shelter workers, social service organizations, teachers, attorneys, judges and law enforcement officers.
 He also provides case consultation and expert witness testimony.

 Sara Harris, MFT, has been in private practice since 1984, where she integrates principles and practices of ecopsychology, depth psychology, cardiac psychology and HeartMath.
 Co-founder of EarthWays, a rites of passage nature-based program, Sara also serves on the board of The School of Lost Borders.